sharmaPushp/environment_and_run_scripts/README.md

     ../../../CompileC.sh
     ```
   - Step 4 Optional setup

     After successfully compiling and installing everything, the script will indicate that we can use set up a few more environment variables by "source" the script OpenSBLIEnvVar under the specified directory (say ~/tmp/OpenSBLIEnv).
 It will set up the $PATH so that we can run Generate.sh and CompileC.sh without "../../../".
-Also, one can call $PYTHON to enter into the provided Python environment for postprocessing.
+Also, one can call source $PYTHON to enter into the provided Python environment for postprocessing.

 - Generate the submission script for supercomputers